Personal profile

 Biography

 Jorja is an Advanced Accredited Practising Dietitian and Early Career Researcher.
-She has experience working as a foodservice dietitian in healthcare, teaching and foodservice and hospital based nutrition research.
-Her PhD explored the nutritional status of patients in subacute care and food-based strategies to prevent and treat malnutrition in this setting.
+She has experience working as a foodservice dietitian in healthcare, as an educator and a nutrition researcher.
 Her current research area is environmental sustainability in hospital foodservices, and she supervises a number of PhD students working on this topic.
-She recieved a Churchill Fellowship to travel to the US in 2020 to learn more about 'green' strategies in award winning hospitals.
-In her role as senior lecturer in the Department of Nutrition, Dietetics and Food, Jorja coordinates and contributes to the teaching of units relating to research, food service and food systems.
+Her research and advocacy has influenced the way that Australian hospitals manage their waste, and policies that advise on sustainable practices in hospital foodservice such as the Victorian Nutrition and Quality Food Standards.
+She recieved a Churchill Fellowship to travel to the US to learn more about sutainable strategies in award winning hospitals.
+In her role as senior lecturer in the Department of Nutrition, Dietetics and Food, Jorja coordinates and contributes to the teaching of units relating to food science, research, food service and food systems.

-4. Feasibility of moving from animal to plant-based proteins in foodservice settings
+Shifting from animal to plant-based protein in hospital foodservice

 Research interests